|

 Write down the Latitude and Longitude.
 The phone may clear the data during a power cycle.

-- Check that the MGRS converter (or your GPS App) can get a GPS location before you leave home!
+- Check that the MGRS converter can get a GPS location before you leave home!

-If "get location" or "allow this webpage to access your location" are turned off in your smart phone's web browser, it can be difficult to turn back on.
+If "allow this webpage to access your location" is turned off in your phone's web browser, it can be difficult to turn back on.
+You will probably want to have a desktop computer handy to lookup the instructions.

 |